CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

 ; EDNS: version: 0, flags:; udp: 4096

-Here is an example to enable limiting the buffer size of outgoing query to the resolver (172.31.0.10):
+Here is an example that limits the buffer size of outgoing queries to the resolver (172.31.0.10):

 . {